-Baby cut carrots are safe to eat right out of the bag.
-According to the web site for Grimway farms of California, one of the country’s leading producer of carrots, baby cut carrots are washed in water with a small amount of chlorine prior to packaging.
-According to the Food and Drug Administration website, the organization that regulates the treatment of “ready to eat” cut vegetables, all products must be rinsed in potable water prior to bagging and shipping, and the amount of chlorine in the water used for cleaning food products is so minuscule that it presents no health risk.
+Baby-cut carrots are washed in water with a small amount of chlorine prior to packaging.
+According to the Food and Drug Administration, the organization that regulates the treatment of “ready to eat” cut vegetables, all products must be rinsed in potable water prior to bagging and shipping, and the amount of chlorine in the water used for cleaning food products is so minuscule that it presents no health risk.